mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 your username and password again.
 For regular users it is not necessary though.

 <span style="color: red">Currently, we are experiencing issues with Google Sign-In.
-    See [#241](https://github.com/mikejac/node-red-contrib-google-smarthome/issues/241).
-For the time being, please use username/password based authentication.</span>

 1. Navigate to the [GCP oAuth consent screen configuration](https://console.cloud.google.com/apis/credentials/consent).